-Looking for the BEST Deviled Eggs Recipe?
-My mom’s easy deviled eggs definitely fit the bill!
-I know everyone has a favorite deviled egg recipe, but this one is an absolute MUST try.
-These deviled eggs are made with mayo, sweet pickle juice, Dijon mustard, Worcestershire sauce, and Tabasco sauce for incredible flavor.
-This recipe is classic and always a crowd pleaser.
-Anytime these are served we always get asked for the recipe.
-They’re that good!
+Looking for the BEST Deviled Eggs?
+My mom’s easy recipe is definitely the best!
+It includes mayo, sweet pickle juice, Dijon mustard, Worcestershire sauce, and Tabasco sauce for incredible flavor.
+These are classic and always a crowd pleaser.
+Anytime they are served we always get asked for the recipe!

 I have to admit, I’m kind of a deviled egg snob.
-I won’t eat just any deviled eggs, but this is pretty much the best deviled eggs recipe and is a clear winner!
+I won’t eat just any deviled eggs – it’s got to be these!
 This recipe comes from my grandma and my mom now makes these devilish delicious eggs anytime we have a family gathering.
-For us, deviled eggs are a “must-have” on the table for Easter alongside ham, cheesy potato casserole, and our favorite banana pudding for dessert.
+These are a “must-have” on the table for Easter alongside ham, cheesy potato casserole, and our favorite banana pudding for dessert.

 In my opinion, some deviled eggs can be too mustard-y or too tangy.
-But these deviled eggs are just right.
+But these are just right.
 The recipe is a combination of a few simple ingredients including hard boiled eggs, mayonnaise, Dijon mustard, sweet pickle juice, Worcestershire sauce, a few drops of Tabasco sauce and salt & pepper.
 Top with a little sprinkle of paprika and chives for a pop of color and dive in!